MSABuschmann/sledgehamr/README.md

 msabuschmann.github.io/sledgehamr/

 ## How to cite
-If you use this code, please cite its accompanying paper:
+If you use sledgehamr, please cite its accompanying paper:

 Malte Buschmann, "Sledgehamr: Simulation scalar fields with adaptive mesh refinement", arXiv:23xx.xxxxx [hep-ph].